dcslagel/las-util-django/README.md

 `LAS-Util-Django` current functionality:
 - Upload a LAS file that includes the VERSION and optionally: WELL, CURVE, PARAMETER and optional OTHER sections.
-- Parse the VERSION section.
-- Parse the WELL, CURVE, PARAMETER and OTHER sections if they exist.
+- Parse the VERSION, WELL, CURVE, PARAMETER and OTHER sections.
 - Store the parsed data in a SQLite database.
 - Display a list of processed files with links to their details.
+  Note: Currently LAS-Util renames the uploaded files to `las_file-[datetime]`
 - Display detailed data in a table format.
 - Provide api for listing uploaded LAS docs and details.
 - Provide api for uploading LAS docs.